TLTR: In this article, we discuss business personal property insurance, its types, why you may need it, what it covers, and some exclusions.

 A business with more than one employee will have to pay an annual fee for business personal property insurance.

 The business personal property insurance cost will depend on the expected revenue.
-The more you are anticipated to have, the higher your business personal property insurance cost will be.
+The more you are anticipated to have, the higher your insurance cost will be.

 Policies You Should Purchase with Business Personal Property Insurance

-By now, we are sure you know that business personal property insurance only provides limited coverage.
+By now, we are sure you know that this insurance only provides limited coverage.
 To get a full coverage for your business, you should investigate other commercial insurance policies.
 Some of the most necessary ones are: